ig3/srf/README.md

 This determines the sensitivity to the difference between Percent Correct and percentCorrectTarget, when adjusting the interval and due date of learning and mature cards.

-#### dispersionFactor

-default: 5

-The dispersion factor is used to add a random amount to the interval when calculating the next due time of a card.
-This randomization helps to avoid cards always appearing together, even if they always get the same response.
-It is a percentage of the interval.

 #### newCardLimit